ACINQ/phoenix/BUILD.md

 Notes:

-- This tool works on Linux and Windows.
+- This tool works on Macos, Linux and Windows.
 - Following instructions only work for releases after v.1.3.1 (excluded).

 ### Prerequisites